Patron: His Majesty King Charles III

 Verdi's Messa da Requiem with Vasily Petrenko

-On Tuesday 23 April the Philharmonia Chorus will take part in a performance of Verdi's Messa da Requiem at the Royal Albert Hall.
-The Chorus will join soprano Miah Persson, mezzo-soprano Jennifer Johnston, tenor Stefano La Colla, and bass Alexander Vinogradov.
-The Royal Philharmonic Orchestra will be conducted by Vasily Petrenko
+On Tuesday 23 April the Philharmonia Chorus took part in a performance of Verdi's Messa da Requiem at the Royal Albert Hall.
+The Chorus joined soprano Miah Persson, mezzo-soprano Jennifer Johnston, tenor David Junghoon Kim, and bass Alexander Vinogradov.
+The Royal Philharmonic Orchestra was conducted by Vasily Petrenko.

 • RCM 11-04-24 (355) copy.jpg